tomcl/issie/README.md

 The application is mostly written in F#, which gets transpiled to JavaScript via the [fable](https://fable.io/) compiler.
 [Electron](https://www.electronjs.org/) is then used to convert the developed web-app to a cross-platform application.
 [Electron](electronjs.org) provides access to platform-level APIs (such as access to the file system) which would not be available to vanilla browser web-apps.

-[Webpack 4](https://webpack.js.org/) is the module bundler responsible for the JavaScript concatenation and automated building process.
+[Webpack 4](https://webpack.js.org/) is the module bundler responsible for the JavaScript concatenation and automated building process: the eelctron-webpack build is automated with the all-in-one electron-webpack package.

 The drawing capabilities are provided by the [draw2d](http://www.draw2d.org/draw2d/) JavaScript library, which has been extended to support digital electronics components.